pubware/pubware/README.md

 ### Creating Plugins

-Plugins support various utility methods and lifecycle hooks that make it easy to build and integrate with pubware.
+Plugins support various utility methods and lifecycle hooks that make it easy to integrate with pubware.

 Learn more about [creating plugins](https://github.com/pubware/plugin).